 The overweight chefs also instil a similar feeling.
 It’s not just their grotesque melted looking faces, it’s the horrible sound they make when they spot you sneaking about in their kitchens.
 They’ll let out an inhuman wail and chase you down before scooping you up like a child unfamiliar with proper pet handling technique.
 Then they’ll stuff you inside of a fish head as an extra flavouring for the meal they’re preparing.

 The scale of the world also plays a big part of giving Little Nightmares its creepy edge.
 Six is incredibly tiny.
 During your four-hour stint in the Maw, you’ll find a number of everyday objects like shoes and books that remind you just how small she is.
 Even keys need to be hauled around as though you’re moving a bag of cement.
 It makes everything seem intimidating.
 Want to open a door?
-Well, you’ll have to leap to it and use all of your weight to pull the handle down.

 And that’s pretty much what you’ll be doing.
 Little Nightmares is essentially a high-stakes game of hide and seek, with some other puzzles thrown in too.
 You’ll find yourself figuring out different ways to open doors and ducking under tables or inside boxes to avoid the gaze of enemies.
 These light stealth sections excel at creating tension as you pray long-armed man won’t get his spindly fingers on you.
 But, the puzzles are rarely interesting enough to be memorable.
 They’re mostly just different variants of opening a door, far from awful but you won’t find yourself revelling in that ‘aha’ moment you get when solving a satisfying conundrum.